hydronics2/COVID-19-Airflow-Sensor-Automotive-Hack/README.md

 - The inhales are actually the opposite direction as the arrow on the sensor body.
 I tried it both ways and at the flow rates we’re trying to measure, there is more sensitivity in the opposite direction of the intended airflow..
 - Reducing the tube diameter even farther (from 1.75” to ~1”) will increase sensitivity with likely no downsides.
 - There is time omitted between the inhales and the exhales on the above graph (the ADC was only triggering above a threshold)
 - 300-400mL is actually very little volume!
-That’s the same amount of space as a 1” tube x 18” long.
-So the air passing through the sensor will likely not get to the patient’s lungs for two or three inhales.
+That’s the same amount of space as a 1” tube x 38” long.
+So the air passing through the sensor will likely not get to the patient’s lungs until the second inhale depending on location of sensor.
 - Using a 1” diameter tube and normal inhale of 500mL gives an average air velocity of 0.328 m/s
 	- 500 ml / (1.27 cm ^2 * pi) /3 sec/ 100.